 Policy Implementation Support

-These responsibilities give you hands-on exposure to multiple HR functions and allow you to develop a holistic understanding of HR operations duties and HR admin functions.
+These responsibilities give you hands-on exposure to multiple HR functions and allow you to develop a holistic understanding of core HR processes duties and HR admin functions.

 HR ops roles: What an HR Operations Role Looks Like for Freshers